mmontalbo/gir.core/docs/fuzzing.md

 If instrumentation is required, the script rebuilds the harness before launching `afl-fuzz`.
 A seed corpus containing a small default input is created in `src/Tests/Fuzzing/SourceFuncFuzzer/corpus`, and findings are written to a timestamped directory under `src/Tests/Fuzzing/SourceFuncFuzzer/findings`.
 The placeholder seed ensures AFL++ always has a non-empty test case to mutate.

+By default the helper starts a "serious" campaign that uses the available CPU cores (capped at 32) by running a foreground master instance and multiple secondary fuzzers with varied schedules and mutation modes.
+Secondary workers write their console output to `findings/logs/<name>.log` while the master keeps the interactive TUI in the invoking terminal.
+Use `--workers <count>` to set an explicit total, or `--single` to fall back to the legacy one-instance launch.

+The script also applies several recommended environment tweaks when they are not already present:

+- `AFL_SKIP_CPUFREQ=1` to ignore CPU frequency scaling checks.
+- `AFL_SKIP_BIN_CHECK=1` so AFL++ accepts the managed SharpFuzz harness.
+- `AFL_IMPORT_FIRST=1` to prioritise importing synced queue entries from other fuzzers.
+- `AFL_IGNORE_SEED_PROBLEMS=1` to skip crashing or hanging seeds during warmup.
+- `AFL_TESTCACHE_SIZE=200` (megabytes) to cache test cases in RAM; override the value with `--testcache <mb>` or by exporting `AFL_TESTCACHE_SIZE` manually.

-The helper sets `AFL_SKIP_CPUFREQ=1` automatically and inspects `/proc/sys/kernel/core_pattern`.
-If the kernel is configured to pipe core dumps to another process, the script exports `AFL_I_DONT_CARE_ABOUT_MISSING_CRASHES=1` so AFL++ continues to run.
-Because the managed harness runs via the `dotnet` host, AFL++ cannot detect SharpFuzz's IL instrumentation in the native binary and would abort without an override; the helper therefore sets `AFL_SKIP_BIN_CHECK=1` for you.
-Adjust the core pattern to `core` before fuzzing if you would rather collect crash dumps immediately:
+`/proc/sys/kernel/core_pattern` is inspected before fuzzing.
+If the kernel is configured to pipe core dumps to another process, the helper exports `AFL_I_DONT_CARE_ABOUT_MISSING_CRASHES=1` so AFL++ continues to run.
+Adjust the core pattern to `core` before fuzzing if you would rather collect crash dumps
+immediately:

 ```bash
 echo core | sudo tee /proc/sys/kernel/core_pattern
 ```

 To reuse existing instrumented binaries, pass `--skip-instrument`.
-Additional `afl-fuzz` flags can be forwarded by appending them after `--`.
+Additional `afl-fuzz` flags can be forwarded by appending them after `--`; in that mode the helper does not spawn the multi-core campaign and simply relays the options you provide.
 For example, to resume from an existing corpus:

 ```bash
 ./tools/run-gir-core-fuzz.sh afl --skip-instrument -- -i src/Tests/Fuzzing/SourceFuncFuzzer/corpus -o /tmp/source-func-findings \